nhm38/ECE4960/lab3-page.md

 12. Use these measurements to guide your choice of a complimentary low pass filter cut off frequency (recall implementation details from the lecture.
 Discuss how the choice of cut off frequency affects the output.

+{% include youtube.html video="I-S_GIImWKY" %}

 ![IMU LPF img](img/lab3/Lab3-LPF1.png)

 ![IMU LPF img](img/lab3/Lab3-LPF2.png)

 13. Gyroscope: Use the equations from class to compute pitch, roll, and yaw angles from the gyroscope.
   - Compare your output to the pitch and roll values from the accelerometer and the filtered response.
 Describe how they differ.

+{% include youtube.html video="7lgcWMfqQpw" %}

 - Try adjusting the sampling frequency to see how it changes the accuracy of your estimated angles.
 - Use a complimentary filter to compute an estimate of pitch and roll which is both accurate and stable.
 Demonstrate its working range and accuracy, and that it is not susceptible to drift or quick vibrations.

+{% include youtube.html video="4Fj0Cngpv8k" %}